0mWindyBug/GhostMapperUM/README.md

 just run GhostMapperUM.exe

-note your driver should not touch the DriverObject / RegistryPath entry args since we pass NULL there
+note your driver should not touch the DriverObject / RegistryPath entry args as we pass them as null when calling the DriverEntry

 ## dump drivers
 You should read the detailed readme description in the original GhostMapper repo , in short :